 Gingivectomy is a surgical procedure that involves removing diseased gums and tissue.
-Doctors may recommend it to reduce the risk of further infection, pain, and bleeding.
-A person can also have a gingivectomy for cosmetic reasons.
+It can reduce the risk of further infection, pain, and bleeding.

 This article discusses the gingivectomy procedure, pictures, what to expect, and more.

 Gingivectomy is a type of surgery that involves removing gum tissue at the gum margin.

 A common reason to have this procedure is to treat severe gingivitis, where bacteria infiltrate the gum tissue and cause inflammation.

 However, some people may choose to have a gingivectomy for cosmetic reasons.
 A gingivectomy can change the appearance of the gums and smile.